encryptogroup/UC/README.md

 * `/graphviz/`    - Graphviz files if graph debugging is enabled.
 * `/circuits/`    - Example circuit files.
 * `/src/`    - Source code.
- * `src/gamma/` - Souce of underlying graph of the circuit.
+ * `src/gamma/` - Source of underlying graph of the circuit.
- * `src/uc/` - Souce of universal graph, its embedding and printing as universal circuit into file.
+ * `src/uc/` - Source of universal graph, its embedding and printing as universal circuit into file.
- * `src/util/` - Souce of functions that are used for debugging or reading from the SHDL file.
+ * `src/util/` - Source of functions that are used for debugging or reading from the SHDL file.

 #### UC Compiler

-1. Clone a copy of the main ABY git repository and its submodules by running:
+1. Clone a copy of the main UC git repository and its submodules by running:
 	```
 	git clone --recursive git://github.com/encryptogroup/UC
 	```